Dr Ngaio Beausoleil

 • Expert animal welfare representative on the World Organisation for Animal Health (OIE) Animal Welfare Working Group from 2011 to 2017

-• Twenty three years experience in the Australian Government is public policy in animal health and welfare and emergency management
+• Twenty-three years' experience in the Australian Government in public policy in animal health and welfare and emergency management

 • Drafted Australia’s Animal Welfare Strategy and led its further development and implementation from 2003 to 2013

 • Involved in the development of the regional animal welfare strategy for Asia, The Far East and Oceania and the establishment of the New Zealand Australia World Organisation for Animal Health (OIE) Collaborating Centre on Animal Welfare Science and Bioethics

 • Awarded the University of Queensland Gatton Gold Medal, December 2014 for outstanding contribution and leadership in animal welfare

 • Received Australia Day Achievement Awards in 2014, 2007, 1998 for outstanding contribution to animal health and welfare